hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `dns_suffix` - the DNS suffix for this App Service Environment V3.

-* `external_inbound_ip_addresses` - The external outbound IP addresses of the App Service Environment V3.
+* `external_inbound_ip_addresses` - The external inbound IP addresses of the App Service Environment V3.

+* `inbound_network_dependencies` - An Inbound Network Dependencies block as defined below.

 * `internal_inbound_ip_addresses` - The internal outbound IP addresses of the App Service Environment V3.